-WWE News: Big Show VS. Shaq at ‘WrestleMania 33’ Off?
+WWE News: Big Show VS. Shaq At ‘WrestleMania 33’ Off?

 With WrestleMania 33 looming on the horizon, WWE fans are eagerly awaiting the biggest annual event in all of wrestling — the wrestling Super Bowl, if you will.
 All the weekly events and monthly pay-per-view events every year lead up to “the granddaddy of them all,” and this year’s festivities are no exception.

-While much of the WrestleMania 33 match card is subject to rumor, speculation, and any last minute changes that may occur, one of the most talked about potential matches leading up to the big event has been that of Big Show vs. Shaq.
+While much of the WrestleMania 33 match card is subject to rumor, speculation, and any last-minute changes that may occur, one of the most talked about potential matches leading up to the big event has been that of Big Show vs. Shaq.
 While Big Show has been the subject of retirement rumors in recent years, and Shaq is already several years removed from NBA competition, Big Show vs. Shaq has generated as much buzz as any other potential matches on the card.
 That said, however, everyone wants to know whether or not fans will get to see Big Show vs. Shaq actually happen.
 What’s the latest?

 There has been just as much buzz recently surrounding Big Show’s incredible transformation in terms of slimming down and toning up.
 At 45 years of age, Paul Wight decided that it was time the Big Show dropped big weight, and, he seems to have done all of that, and more.